elpulgardelpanda/syscrap/README.md

 An `Aggregator.Worker` supervises several `Aggregator.Metric` processes.
-Every `Aggregator.Worker` gets an open connection from the SSH application, and passes it to its children `Aggregator.Metric`.
+Every `Aggregator.Worker` gets an open connection from the SSH application, and passes it to its children `Aggregator.Wrapper`.
 Each `Aggregator.Worker` will keep an open connection to its monitored `Target`, and recreate it if gets lost.

-Every `Aggregator.Metric` executes a specific metric gathering loop.
+Every `Aggregator.Wrapper` executes a specific metric gathering loop.
 It will choose which one to run based on the request made by the underlying `Aggregator.Worker`.
 That means the actual gathering loop executed resides on one module from the `Syscrap.Aggregator.Metric.*` namespace.
 Those can be: